Cut Back To Move Forward

 The natural instinct of a ministry leader is to add more.
 More ministries, more information, more outlets, more processes.
 But always adding more doesn’t help a plant grow.
 To be healthy, a plant must be pruned.

-It seems counter-intuitive, but the reason for cutting back is to make things healthy.
+It seems counterintuitive, but the reason for cutting back is to make things healthy.

-If you want to move forward, get clarity on your vision, gain focus on what you want to accomplish, and then cut back other stuff.
+If you want to move forward, get clarity on your vision, gain focus on what you want to accomplish, and then cut back on other stuff.

-Jim Collins is famous for saying: the good can kill the great.
+Jim Collins is famous for saying: The good can kill the great.
 The church has a knack for still answering questions people were asking twenty years ago.
 As a result, there isn’t much time for the great thing now.

 I like the questions Craig Groeschel included in his book, It: How Churches and Leaders Can Get It and Keep It: